Beta API Documentation

 Create a matchmaking ticket, effectively starting matchmaking.

-Header: X-On-Behalf-Of Value: player-id.
+Value: player-id.
 See the Player Auth API documentation

 Body: CreateTicket